Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/README_AdventureWorks_Sales_Analysis.md

 Therefore:

-- **2022 is a partial year**
+- 2022 is a partial year
-- **2025 is a partial year**
+- 2025 is a partial year

-Direct annual comparisons should focus primarily on complete calendar years such as **2023 and 2024**.
+Direct annual comparisons focus primarily on complete calendar years such as **2023 and 2024**.

 ---

 ## Estimated Gross Profit

-Estimated gross profit is calculated using the product **StandardCost** available in the Product table.
+Estimated gross profit is calculated using the **StandardCost** stored in the Product table.

-The calculation does not apply historical values from `ProductCostHistory` to each transaction based on the original order date.
+The calculation does not assign historical `ProductCostHistory` values to individual transactions based on their original order date.

-As a result, gross profit and gross margin should be interpreted as **estimated analytical measures rather than exact historical accounting profit**.
+Gross profit and gross margin should therefore be interpreted as **estimated analytical measures rather than exact historical accounting profit**.

 ---